syncfusion-content/flutter-docs/Flutter/barcode/getting-started.md

 ## Initialize QR Code symbology

-You can set the required symbology to the barcode generator by initializing the `symbology` property.
-In the following code snippet, the QR Code is set as the barcode symbology,
+You can set the required symbology type to the barcode generator based on input value by initializing the `symbology` property.
+In the following code snippet, the QR code is set as the barcode symbology.

 {% highlight dart %}

     @override
     Widget build(BuildContext context) {
         return MaterialApp(
             home: Scaffold(